localstack/docs/content/en/getting-started/help-and-support/index.md

 ##### LocalStack Support Bot

 To create a support ticket:

+- Search for the LocalStack Pro Support in our [Slack Community](https://localstack.cloud/slack).
+- Navigate to Messages and type your request.
+- Include relevant details such as error logs, configuration settings, and steps to reproduce the issue.

+Providing detailed information upfront helps our team respond more quickly and efficiently.
+After submitting, the support team will respond as soon as possible.

 - Search for the **LocalStack Pro Support** in our [Slack Community](https://localstack.cloud/slack).
 - Navigate to **Messages** and type your message to LocalStack Pro Support.